Indian Economy: Concise UPSC Notes, Quick Revision & Practice

 Tap a card to add note • Use the highlight Listen button to play the full section

-Equilibrium is a situation where opposing forces balance each other.
+Market Equilibrium is a situation where opposing market forces (Demand and Supply) balance each other.
+It occurs when: Quantity Demanded = Quantity Supplied .

 Equilibrium Price: The price at which demand and supply curves intersect.
-It ensures no excess demand or supply.
+It is the 'market-clearing price' as there is no surplus or shortage.

-Equilibrium Quantity: The exact amount of goods/services bought and sold at the equilibrium price.
+Equilibrium Quantity: The amount of goods/services bought and sold at the equilibrium price.

-Case 1: Market price higher than equilibrium → Excess supply.
-Sellers reduce prices to attract buyers.
+If price is above Equilibrium (Surplus): Supply > Demand (Excess Supply).
+Sellers lower prices to clear unsold stock.
 Lower prices increase demand and reduce supply until equilibrium is restored.

-Case 2: Market price lower than equilibrium → Excess demand.
-Buyers compete, pushing prices upward.
-Higher prices encourage producers to increase supply, reducing shortage until equilibrium is restored.
+If price is below Equilibrium (Shortage): Demand > Supply (Excess Demand).
+Buyers compete and bid prices up.
+Higher prices encourage producers to increase supply, reducing shortage until equilibrium is reached.

 Market Disequilibrium Situations